 Observation (Field Studies)

 - I planned to improve the design of the electronic journal at school.
-I entered a classroom and saw how teachers used it during the lesson.
+I entered a classroom and observed how teachers used it during the lesson.
 It turned out that they hurriedly entered grades, and any extra window annoyed them.
 Therefore, I simplified the interface to a single table with rows for students and columns for quick grade entry.

 Stage 2.
 Defining Problems (Define).
 What tasks and goals does the user have?